intel/university-curriculum-enabling-tool/README.md

 ## Limitations

+1. Startup application on Windows

 On Windows, when running `run_win.bat`, PM2 launches several command prompt windows during operation.
 These windows can be minimized, but they will remain open.
 To stop the application, run `stop_win.bat` and manually close the command prompt windows to properly shut down all services.

+2. Running OVMS on Windows

+When running any workloads in Windows (e.g. Summary generation), additional command prompts may pop-up repeatingly until the workload has successfully completed.

 ## Troubleshooting